To deal with the many questions asked, we have developed the following ‘Frequently Asked Questions’ (FAQ) section to help our members:

 I am older than 8, but I haven’t ridden a bike much and not really confident on a bike.
 Is it still suitable for me to come along?

-Regardless of age, if your level of fitness and skill is at the beginners’ stage of the sport, then we would ask you to participate in the Saturday Junior Club sessions that will help increase your time generally riding around to increase your fitness.
-This is to ensure you get a positive experience from the Junior Club from the outset and also in consideration of all the other more experienced riders.
+Regardless of age and ability, all riders are welcome.
+If your level of fitness and skill is at the beginners’ stage of the sport, then we would encourage you to spend as much time possible generally riding around to increase your fitness.
+This is to ensure you get a positive experience from the Junior Club and also in consideration of all the other riders.

 I haven’t cycled off-road before, but I do ride my bike quite often with my mates and I think I am fit.
 Can I join the Junior Club?